clevelandhighschoolcs/p4mawpupMorganThomas/README.md

   3. Make sure the Python library Beautiful Soup 4 (bs4) is installed

+(If you have pip you can use 'pip install bs4')

   4. Open your command prompt and navigate to the folder containing scraper.py

   5. Type scraper.py followed by the url you want to moniter and an amount of seconds to moniter for.